 Halloween can be a night of dark, scary things (especially if you have teenagers in the house.)
 Even if you do, there are ways to make October 31 a family affair.

+Plan a pre-trick-or-treating party for younger kids.
 Invite the grandparents and your child's friends and family.
-Optimal number is between 5 and 10 kids and associated families.

 Do it up for maximum impact: Give little pre-party favors: Give each kid a plastic pumpkin for trick-or-treating.

 Host a Halloween costume parade.
 Take a photo of each child in costume.
 Place it in their pumpkin.
 Give prizes (or ribbons) for each costume.

 After the second round of trick-or-treaters returns, meet back at the house to count noses and compare takes.
 Dessert for the grown-ups.
 Candy (natch) for the kids.